Chicken Avocado Rice Bowl

 • Juice of 1/2 lime

-• Water or broth, according to package directions
+• Water or broth, using the quantity listed on the rice package

 • A pinch of salt